-Elements listed below are the minimum requirements for participation in the EMPG program, as found in the EMPG NOFO and State Guidance.
+The elements listed below are the minimum requirements for participation in the EMPG program, as found in the EMPG NOFO and State Guidance.

 - Participate in the Local Emergency Planning Committee (LEPC) / Tribal Emergency Planning Committee (TERC), or other all-hazards community planning group(s). - Complete the LEPC survey to the State Emergency Response Commission (SERC) through MT DES.
-This survey is typically sent out by the end of first quarter each year. - Support the LEPC/TERC in reviewing and updating a Hazardous Material Response Plan. - Complete a THIRA/SPR by the advertised due date each year. - Develop, maintain, and make available upon request, a resource list of people and equipment from the public for use in the event of an emergency or disaster. - Identify facilities or locations that are designated for emergency use, including a primary and an alternate EOC. - Update Emergency Operations Plan (EOP) at least once every two years. - Review and update a Distribution Management Plan.
-This plan should follow FEMAs IS-26 Guide to Points of Distribution course and guidance within including a point of distribution. - Annually develop and submit a workplan that identifies the priorities for which EMPG funds will be used and make every effort to follow and accomplish the goals identified. - A minimum of one exercise a year that discusses a real-world event that engages the jurisdictions EOP during the incident.
+This survey is typically sent out by the end of first quarter each year. - Support the LEPC/TERC in reviewing and updating a Hazardous Material Response Plan. - Complete a THIRA/SPR by the advertised due date each year. - Develop, maintain, and make available upon request, a resource list of people and equipment from the public for use in the event of an emergency or disaster. - Identify facilities or locations that are designated for emergency use, including a primary and an alternate EOC. - An EOP is considered current if it has been approved within the last 5 years.
+Subrecipients must review their EOP every 2 years or when there is a change of elected officials. - Review and update a Distribution Management Plan.
+This plan should follow FEMAs IS-26 Guide to Points of Distribution course and guidance within including a point of distribution.
+Subrecipients shall review, update, and submit a Distribution Management Plan to MT DES by June 30th to be included in the state's annual Distribution Plan update submitted to FEMA. - Annually develop and submit a workplan that identifies the priorities for which EMPG funds will be used and make every effort to follow and accomplish the goals identified. - A minimum of one exercise a year is required.
 An exercise should focus on one of the priorities identified in the workplan.
 The exercise will be conducted during the grant period of performance.
 The exercise must be followed up with an After-Action Review (AAR) and a corresponding Improvement Plan (IP) that is submitted to the District Field Officer and to mtdesprep@mt.gov within 90 days of completion.
 The IP may be used in future workplan development or changes.
+In some cases, it is acceptable to use a realworld event to meet the one exercise requirement, see EMPG State Guidance document for additional requirements.

 - All EMPG funded personnel must complete all requisite National Incident Management System (NIMS) courses as determined by FEMA.
 The following NIMS/Professional Development Series (PDS) courses must be completed within three years of hire: FEMA IS100, IS200, IS700 and IS800.
-FEMA PDS: FEMA IS120, IS/G230, IS/G235, IS241, IS242, and IS244. - All EMPG funded personnel must participate in no less than one MT DES supported event within this grant years period of performance. - Must have a locally written procurement policy that follows 2 CFR 200.318 through 200.326 (Procurement Standards).
+FEMA PDS: FEMA IS120, IS/G230, IS/G235, IS240, IS241, IS242, and IS244. - It is a requirement to attend at least one MT DES sponsored event during the grant's period of performance.
+A MT DES sponsored event should include content that enhances your emergency management program.
+Some examples include the emergency management forum, regional meetings and district meetings.
+Although not sponsored by MT DES, MEMA and MACo do meet this requirement.
+Please reach out to your DFO to verify other qualifying events. - Must have a locally written procurement policy that follows 2 CFR 200.318 through 200.326 (Procurement Standards).
 Note: the most stringent local, state, or federal procurement requirements, procedures, laws, and/or regulations must be used. - Subrecipients are responsible for the maintenance, storage, and accuracy of all pertinent documentation (files, correspondence, modifications, records, reports, and expenditures, etc.) having to do with their EMPG program. - Participate in monitoring visit with DFO and grant coordinator as required.